sahilutekar/llama_assistant/README.md

 Clone the repository or download the Python script.

-    Run the script using the following command  python llama_assistant.py
+     python llama_assistant.py

  The script will:
         Initialize the Llama Assistant with model parameters.
         Create a user prompt.
         Generate a response using the Llama model.